2 Samuel 7

 13He shall build an house for my name, and I will stablish the throne of his kingdom for ever.

 Now the word comes full circle.
 David wanted to build a house for God's name.
 God says: your son will do that.
 Solomon will build the temple.
-But more than that - I will establish the throne of his kingdom forever.
-Not just Solomon's throne - but the throne of the Davidic line, eternally.
+But the promise reaches past Solomon's reign to the throne itself, established forever - the Davidic line carried on and on.
 One of your descendants, at the end of time, will still be king.

 14I will be his father, and he shall be my son.
 If he commit iniquity, I will chasten him with the rod of men, and with the stripes of the children of men: 15But my mercy shall not depart away from him, as I took it from Saul, whom I put away before thee.